-Use the search feature (the magnifying glass icon at the top of each page) to find specific content.
+To search for content, click on the magnifying glass icon at the top of each page.

 Scheduling Your Recertification Exam

-To schedule your NRCME 10-year recertification exam, you will need to upload your new training Certificate of Completion to the DOT first.
 To report completion of your 10-year periodic training to the National Registry, log into your DOT National Registry account, access your user profile from the left side navigation menu by selecting “My Profile,” then select “Manage User Information.”
 Under “Training Details,” scroll down to the subsection titled “10-year Periodic Training Organization Details” and select Edit.
 Complete the data entry and document upload requirement (you must upload your new training Certificate of Completion) and select Save.

 About the NRCME Exam